MrBovinae/Managing-Active-Directory-Effectively-/README.md

 She accumulates access over time, which is a security risk and a compliance problem, called "Access Creep"</ul>
 Promotions Create Hidden Security Risk.
 Consider when Sarah moves from Marketing to Finance.
 In our current system, her marketing access remains active.
 This creates a dangerous accumulation of permissions over time, known as 'Access Creep.
 While Sarah herself is trustworthy, this outdated access becomes a liability.
 In the event her credentials are stolen, a malicious actor gains a wider foothold with permissions that look legitimate because they're so old.
 This makes detection harder and turns a simple promotion into a lingering security gap.

+To start we will set the paramater for accounts not recently signed into.

+To balance the workload with the other teams it will be rolled out it phases.

+Week 1: Reset for users inactive for 120+ days
+Week 2: Reset for users inactive for 90+ days
+Week 3: Reset for users inactive for 60+ days
+Week 4: Reset for users inactive for 30+ days
+This spreads the load for help desk, SOC, (etc) and allows for the process to be refined as the modernization continues.

+<h1>Preventing This issue from reoccuring </h1>
+For future prevention a life cycle policy should be created that automatically implements a flag on accounts that go 45 days without activity.

 <h2>Utilities Used</h2>

 - <b>Active Directory</b>